ocelma/python-recsys/doc/source/algorithm.rst

 Results
 ~~~~~~~

-# Ratings in the Test dataset: 209,908
+Movielens 1M dataset (number of ratings in the Test dataset: 209,908):

 +-----------+--------+----------------+
 |           | **SVD**| **SVD Neigh.** |